-- A woman should not take the drug if she wants to get pregnant, as this will significantly reduce her chances of becoming pregnant.
-If a pregnancy does occur whilst on Tamoxifen, there may be harmful effects on the foetus.
-Tamoxifen should be stopped at least 2 months before trying to conceive. - · Women should not take Tamoxifen if breast feeding. - Women who have a personal or family history of blood clots (for example deep vein thrombosis (DVT)) should let their doctor know as Tamoxifen may not be suitable. - Women who have had cancer of the womb should not take Tamoxifen for chemoprevention. - Women should not take HRT at the same time as Tamoxifen.
+- Women planning to get pregnant; taking Tamoxifen will significantly reduce the chance of becoming pregnant.
+If a pregnancy does occur whilst on Tamoxifen, there may be harmful effects on the pregnancy.
+Tamoxifen should be stopped at least two months before trying to conceive. - Women who are breast feeding. - Women who have had cancer of the womb. - Women taking HRT. - Women who have a personal or family history of blood clots, for example deep vein thrombosis (DVT), should let their doctor know as Tamoxifen may not be suitable. - Women who have had early surgical menopause from having their ovaries and Fallopian tubes removed (known as Bilateral Salpingo-Oophorectomy or BSO).